elakkiya-02/elakkiya-02/README.md

 - 👋 Hi, I’m @elakkiya-02
 - 👀 I’m interested in Data Analysis and Business Strategies
-- 🌱 I’m currently learning how to be a better Data Analyst with a business mind
+- 🌱 I’m currently learning how to be a better Data Person.
 - 💞️ I’m looking to collaborate on Statistical Analysis, Reports and Visualization techniques, Machine Learning models too.
 - 📫 How to reach me email: elakkiyavrajendran@gmail.com